samayass/mario1/levels/tictactoe.md

 }

-// Attach event listener to the game board let boardElement = document.getElementById('board');
+// Attach event listener to the game board
+// Get the game board element by its ID let boardElement = document.getElementById('board');

-boardElement.addEventListener('click', function(event) { // adds the current player after a click
+// Add a click event listener to the game board element boardElement.addEventListener('click', function(event) {
+  // When a click event occurs on the game board

-  let cell = event.target;
+  // Get the clicked cell element let cell = event.target;

-  let row = parseInt(cell.getAttribute('data-row'));
+  // Retrieve the row and column values from the data attributes of the cell let row = parseInt(cell.getAttribute('data-row'));
   let col = parseInt(cell.getAttribute('data-col'));

-  makeMove(row, col);
+  // Call the makeMove function with the obtained row and column values makeMove(row, col);
 });